cemalkilic/bil524project/README.md

 ## Screenshot

 A sample screenshot of the script.
+The output files can be found under the sample_outputs folder in this repository.

 ![alt text](https://github.com/cemalkilic/bil524project/blob/master/screenshots/sample_usage.jpg)